 REEVES: Some Republicans oppose disarmament measures because they believe these will restrict the U.S.'s anti-missile deployments.
 Bruno Tertrais believes the Senate will ratify the new START treaty, but he expects that to be Obama's last move on the disarmament front, at least for this term.

 TERTRAIS: I think that will be the end of this push for disarmament - for nuclear disarmament by the U.S. administration.

 REEVES: Some analysts here expect President Obama now to concentrate in particular on Iran.
 Among them, Anthony Dworkin, a senior policy fellow with the European Council on Foreign Relations.

-Mr. ANTHONY DWORKIN (Senior Policy Fellow, European Council on Foreign Relations): He will be trying hard to achieve something there, not only because he wants to have a legacy, but also because he sees this as a big and important priority for America.
+ANTHONY DWORKIN: He will be trying hard to achieve something there, not only because he wants to have a legacy, but also because he sees this as a big and important priority for America.
 But there's no guarantee that he will be able to get very far.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.